AI Agents

 Session Resume

 When you close an agent panel, let its trash window expire, or quit Daintree, the app captures the agent's session ID from its terminal output.
-This lets you pick up exactly where you left off instead of starting a fresh conversation.
+You pick up exactly where you left off instead of starting a fresh conversation.

 To resume a session, open the Panel Palette (Cmd/Ctrl+N) and scroll to the Resume Sessions section at the bottom.
-Each entry shows the agent name, model, and how long ago the session ran (e.g. "Sonnet · 2h ago").
-Selecting one re-launches the agent with the correct resume flag.
+Each entry shows the agent name, the model, and how long ago the session ran (e.g. "Sonnet · 2h ago").
+Select one to re-launch the agent with the correct resume flag.

-Daintree handles the resume syntax automatically.
-Under the hood, it passes the session ID using each agent's CLI flag:
+Daintree handles the resume syntax for you.
+It passes the session ID using each agent's own CLI flag:

 | Agent | Resume syntax | Notes |